 2. Option 2: Concept Plan Independent of Illustrative Plans.
-Except for those uses provided for in an Illustrative Plan or allowed by right as set forth in Table 3A, no uses shall be permitted on any land within the BHOD without first obtaining Planning Board approval, by majority vote, of a Concept Plan that identifies the proposed development within all or a portion of one or more of districts defined in Table 1.
-At the applicant’s discretion, one or more Concept Plans may be submitted at different times, and a Concept Plan may include development of all, or any smaller portion, of one or more districts.
+For all development requiring one or more special permits that does not follow an Illustrative Plan, other than development that is allowed by right with or without site plan review, which is exempt from these requirements, the applicant shall, as part of the special permit filing, submit a Concept Plan and shall conform with the BHOD Special Design Process set forth in Section 9.6.4.5 below and the Development Standards in Section 9.6.5.2 below.

-9.6.4.5 BHOD SPECIAL DESIGN PROCESS: For those projects for which an applicant does not rely upon an Illustrative Plan or Plans, the following design process must be followed for the Planning Board to determine whether the applicant has satisfied finding number 9 in §9.6.7.3 for issuance of a Special Permit.
+9.6.4.5 BHOD SPECIAL DESIGN PROCESS: For those projects that require a Special Permit for which an applicant does not rely upon an Illustrative Plan or Plans, the following design process must be followed for the Planning Board to determine whether the applicant has satisfied finding number 9 in §9.6.7.3 for issuance of a Special Permit.

-1. Identification of Protected Areas.
-The applicant, as the first step in the design process, must identify and delineate on a map the following: 1) regulated conservation areas on the site, including any wetlands, riverfront areas, or floodplains subject to the Wetlands Protection Act, Mass.
+1. Lotting and Identification of Protected Areas.
+The applicant, as the first step in the design process, must identify the approximate location of lot lines and developable acres - the area of the tract of land and identify and delineate on a map the following: 1) regulated conservation areas on the lot, including any wetlands, riverfront areas, or floodplains subject to the Wetlands Protection Act, Mass.
 Gen. Laws Ch.
-131, §40 or Hamilton’s Conservation Bylaw (Chapter XVII) of the General Bylaw and regulations promulgated thereunder, or any other state, federal, or local law; 2) unregulated conservation areas such as unprotected natural landscape features, including steep slopes, as defined in §9.6.7.8, mature woodlands, wildlife habitats, and wildlife corridors; 3) cultural features, such as historic and archeological sites, and scenic views; and 4) recreational features, such as established trails used for horseback riding, walking, and cross-country skiing.
+131, §40 or Hamilton’s Conservation Bylaw (Chapter XVII) of the General Bylaw and regulations promulgated thereunder, or any other state, federal, or local law; and 2) unregulated conservation areas such as unprotected natural landscape features, including steep slopes, as defined in §9.6.7.8.
 To the maximum extent feasible, the identification and delineation of all conservation areas shall occur prior to the Pre-Application Conference.

 2. Identification and Delineation of the Proposed Development Area.
-The applicant, as the second step in the design process, must define and delineate on a map the area that will contain buildings, roadways, other site improvements and amenities for residents of the development.
-To the maximum extent feasible, the proposed development area shall consist of land outside the areas set forth in §9.6.4.5.1.
+The applicant, as the second step in the design process, must define and delineate on a map the area that will contain buildings, roadways, other site improvements and amenities for residents and occupants of the development.

 3. Location of Buildings or Dwelling Units.
-The applicant, as the third step in the design process, must identify the location, size, and shape of existing structures on the applicable parcel, lot or district identified on the Brown’s Hill Planned District Plan, and, if applicable, all existing structures or portions thereof, to be removed, and all buildings or dwelling units to be newly constructed.
-The location of buildings or dwelling units must account for proximity to common open space and other amenities, including, if applicable, community buildings for use by residents of the development.
+The applicant, as the third step in the design process, must identify the location, size, and shape of existing structures on the applicable lot or district identified on the Brown’s Hill Planned District Plan, and, if applicable, all existing structures or portions thereof, to be removed, and all buildings or dwelling units to be newly constructed.
+With respect to residential uses, the location of buildings or dwelling units should account for proximity to common open space and other amenities, including, if applicable, community buildings for use by residents of the development.
 Toward this end, the number of dwelling units with direct access to the amenities of the development should be maximized.

-4. Roads and Trails.
-The applicant, as the fourth step in the design process, must identify and delineate on a map the location of existing and proposed roads and ways serving the land to be developed and existing and proposed trails.
+4. Roads.
+The applicant, as the fourth step in the design process, must identify and delineate on a map the location of existing and proposed roads and ways serving the lot to be developed.
 Roads shall be aligned to access the buildings or dwelling units.
-The layout of new trails should anticipate internal and external connections to existing and/or potential future roads, trails, and sidewalks.